 Introduction

-- Slack account: You will need an account and permissions to create apps on Slack.
-Create or access your account at https://slack.com/.
+To create a Slack Bot, you will need an account and permissions to create apps on Slack.
+Create or access your account at https://slack.com/ before following next steps.Bot application on Slack

 - Go to the Slack API - Your Apps and click “Create New App”.